refraction-ray/iastu-hpc2-manual/administrators/toolchains/slurm.md

 In this section, I will discuss on slurm and its ecosystem, including how can it interacts with mpi, python, mathematica and so on.

+In a word, slurm is very powerful but has really bad presentation of documentation.

 ## MPI

 ### PMI